benhaub/ccsToCMake/README.md

 add_executable(${PROJECT_NAME}${EXECUTABLE_SUFFIX} main.c)
 ```

-### 7. Check out the required version of FreeRTOS.
+### 7 (Optional).
+Update the version of FreeRTOS.

 If you're not using FreeRTOS for your project then skip this step.

 Texas instruments usually provides a Quick Start Guide for their microcontrollers like [this one](https://software-dl.ti.com/ecs/SIMPLELINK_CC3220_SDK/2_20_00_10/exports/docs/simplelink_mcu_sdk/Quick_Start_Guide.html).
 It will tell you which version of FreeRTOS is officially supported.
-Once you know then you must checkout
-a version using the available tags in the FreeRTOS submodule otherwise the Source directory will not be populated with any files.
+This version will be checked out by default but you may update to a different version using the available tags in the FreeRTOS submodule otherwise the Source directory will not be populated with any files.

 ### 8. Copy the source files.